 We see best results when the Love Dialog and Ratings Dialog are decoupled, but still shown sequentially.
 This is especially true on iOS, where there is a strict limit of of only showing the Apple Rating Dialog 3 times per 365 day period.
 For more on those limits, please refer to the Apple rating guidelines.

 For most apps, the best initial approach for the Rating Dialog follows this pattern:

 1) Present the Love Dialog.
 If a customer says “Yes”, show them a simple thank you message.
 If “No”, take them directly to a Survey or Message Center to collect their feedback as soon as possible.

 2) Set up separate targeting on your Rating Dialog that prompts only those customers that tapped “Yes” on the Love Dialog as well as have completed additional actions.
 The goal is to show the Rating Dialog to those that are most likely to take the time to leave a rating and review — your power users.
 This allows you to maximize ratings and reviews without burning through your rating opportunities or spamming your customers.

 Optimize Your Settings

 Every app is different and as a result, the parameters and custom triggers based on customer behavior may vary.
-We highly encourage testing different settings, such as different Where locations and frequency of prompting, t o achieve the best results for using ratings prompts in your particular app.
+We highly encourage testing different settings, such adding adjusting your “Who” segments or adding different Where locations, to achieve the best results.

 Looking for More Assistance?

 If you’d like more guidance on this matter, please don’t hesitate to reach out.
 Our team is here to help answer any questions and assist you along the way.
-Please contact us at firstname.lastname@example.org
+Please contact your Customer Success Manager or our Support Team at firstname.lastname@example.org.